maitry2212/AutoCorrect-Suggestion-System/README.md

-# 🔤 AutoCorrect Suggestion Web App
+# 🔤 AutoCorrect Suggestion System

 A simple web application built with Flask that provides word suggestions based on user input using Jaccard similarity and word probabilities from a text corpus.